Terraform Count [Save your time by using it]

 Basic Syntax

-The Terraform count is a meta-argument determined by the Terraform language.
-The count can utilize it with modules and with all resource types.
+The count meta-argument is built into the Terraform language.
+You can use it with any resource type and with modules.

 resource "aws_instance" "web-inst" {

-count = 2 # generate two similar EC2 instances
+count = 2 # create two similar EC2 instances

 ami = "ami-0ed9277fb7eb570c9"